telerik/winforms-docs/tools/visual-style-builder/architecture.md

 ## Anatomy of Visual Style Builder

-Visual Style Builder is an end-user application that allows for fast and intuitive styling of all controls in the Windows Forms suite.
-Application is divided into the following major parts:
+Visual Style Builder is an end-user application that allows fast and intuitive styling of all controls in the Windows Forms suite.
+The application is divided into the following major parts:

 ## Control Metadata Tree